Tips for Canadians moving to Ireland

 1. You can drive on your US license for 12 months (or your Canadian one no matter what Province)

-2. During this time you should apply for a beginner’s Irish permit at a cost of Application fee of €35.00.
+2. During this time you should apply for a beginner’s Irish permit at a cost of an Application fee of €35.00.

 3. Book yourself six driving lessons Approved Driving Instructor (ADI) Only instructors approved by the RSA can deliver the reduced Essential Driver Training programme.